 Are You a Dreamer?
-5 Things You Should Know About the Dream Act
+5 Things You Should Know About the Dream Act From an Immigration Attorney

 Update - as of 09/05/2017, President Trump has killed DACA.
 Please click here for our most updated information.

 Immigration.
 There is nothing that divides this country more.
 And when the DREAM Act came on the scene, it furthered the gap in opinions.
 The DREAM Act (a.k.a.
 Development, Relief, and Education for Alien Minor) is legislation that currently gives undocumented children who grew up in the United States a chance to contribute and remain in the U.S. by serving in the armed forces or pursuing a higher education.
 Since its introduction, it's been met with controversy and confusion.
 Many believe that the DREAM Act is great for the country and economy, while others criticize it as a blanket amnesty.
-There is much to be debated about this legislation, and to learn more, Modern Brown Girl spoke with Maria Gloria Najera, an attorney of over 28 years who specializes in immigration law.
+There is much to be debated about this legislation, and to learn more, Modern Brown Girl spoke with Maria Gloria Najera, an immigration attorney of over 28 years who specializes in immigration law.
 If you're a 'dreamer' or you know someone who is, here are 5 things you should know:

 1. The DREAM Act is now referred to as DACA (Consideration of Deferred Action for Childhood Arrivals).